 9500 Culver Blvd.
 Culver City

 It opened in 2003 as the Pacific Culver Stadium 12 and was later rebranded as an ArcLight.
 The complex closed in March 2020 due to Covid restrictions and the company decided a year later not to reopen.
-Amazon signed a lease for it in late 2021 and reopened as The Culver Theater in December 2022 with six screens operating.
-For more information see the page about The Culver Theater.
+Amazon signed a lease for it in late 2021 and reopened as The Culver Theatre in December 2022 with six screens operating.
+For more information see the page about The Culver Theatre.

 3400 Wilshire Blvd.